UlisseMini/voidrice/.scripts/SCRIPTS.md

 i3blocks module for use with mutt-wizard.
 Shows unread mail and if `mailsync.sh` is running.

-### `i3mpd`

-i3blocks module.
-Shows current song; if paused, name will be grayed and italic.

-### `i3mpdupdate`

-A daemon running by default that will update the i3mpd block on mpd change.

 ### `i3pacman`

 i3blocks module.
 Detects new installable upgrades.
 Only works if you use